core-wg/oscore/draft-ietf-core-object-security.md

 Replace step 3 in {{ver-req}} with:

-B. Verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.
-If the Token, Kid and Partial IV are identical to a previously stored Observe registration, this is a re-registration attempt and processing is continued as described in {{observe-replay-processing}}.
+B. If Observe is present in the received message, and has value 0, check if the Token, Kid and Partial IV are identical to a previously received Observe registration.
+In this case, replay verification is postponed until step C. Otherwise verify the 'Partial IV' parameter using the Replay Window, as described in {{replay-protection}}.

 Insert the following steps between step 6 and 7 of {{ver-req}}: